 In PSoC 64, the initial CM0+ frequency is set according to a provisioned security policy (see PSoC 64 Security).
 The frequency ranges from 8 MHz to 50 MHz.
-For more information, see the Register and Architecu TRM.
+For more information, see the Register TRM and Architecture TRM.

 CM0+ is the secondary CPU; it is used to implement system calls and device-level security, safety, and protection features.
+CM0+ provides a secured, uninterruptible boot function.
+This helps ensure that post boot, system integrity is checked and memory and peripheral access privileges are enforced.